EDD 630 Home EDD 630 Syllabus

 2. Outcomes

 Here you will operationalize the specific changes you expect to see if the objectives are met.
-These should be objective (i.e., not subjective) and observable,
+These should be objective (i.e., not subjective) and observable, Your assessments will measure each of your outcomes.
+Please use “Outcomes” as the level 2 header for this sub-section.

 3. Participants